-Find out more about Programme Precision via the video below which includes interviews with Kersten England, Chair of Programme Precision Executive Steering Group and Chief Executive of Bradford Council; Assistant Chief Constable Russ Foster, Specialist Crime – Programme Precision, and West Yorkshire Police and Crime Commissioner Mark Burns-Williamson.
+Find out more about Programme Precision via the video below which includes interviews with Kersten England, Chair of Programme Precision Executive Steering Group and Chief Executive of Bradford Council; Assistant Chief Constable Tyron Joyce, Specialist Crime – Programme Precision, and West Yorkshire’s Deputy Mayor for Policing and Crime - Alison Lowe.

 "Programme Precision is our collaborative response to the threat of serious and organised crime."

 "This strategy sets out our common vision and commitment to work together in tackling these threats to ensure our communities can become safer places to live, work and visit."

 Programme Precision YouTube Video

 To build a highly effective pan West Yorkshire partnership which will work together to make West Yorkshire a hostile environment to those who seek to exploit our communities to benefit from all forms of organised crime.

 We will focus our efforts on identifying and protecting those vulnerable to organised crime and support and protect our communities.